OutpostRyan/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 **Tax Calculations.** You’re responsible for payment of all applicable Taxes relating to your ecommerce and subscription activities and your use of Ecommerce Services.
 You must collect, report, and/or pay the correct amounts to the appropriate authorities if applicable, and if needed, tell your customers about any Taxes they may be required to pay and issue appropriate invoices.
 While some Ecommerce Services allow you to include sales taxes in transactions — for example, tax calculations may be provided by TaxJar — you shouldn’t rely solely on these features.
 We work to keep our documents and tools up-to-date, but tax laws change rapidly; and we can’t guarantee that tax calculations you receive through or in connection with our Services are complete and accurate.
 Tax laws also differ from jurisdiction to jurisdiction and may be interpreted differently by different authorities.
 We recommend consulting with a tax professional for your specific tax situation to assess the tax rates you should charge.
 If we’re obligated to pay or collect Taxes on your ecommerce activities or your use of Ecommerce Services, you’re responsible for these Taxes, and we may collect payment for them from you.
 **Third-Party Services.** You may use third-party services, like [Stripe](https://stripe.com/) or [PayPal](https://www.paypal.com/) to collect payment or tips.
 As Outpost does not take a percentage of these payments, you are not limited in what third-party payment services you use.
-However, they may also charge you fees to use or access their services, and you are subject to each processors Terms of Service.
+However, they may also charge you fees to use or access their services, and you are subject to each processor's Terms of Service.
 We’re not involved in these relationships, but may facilitate transactions or communication.
 For example, we may, on your behalf, receive notices or forms relating to your Stripe account.
 Some of these third party services may be enabled by default, but you can disable them before launching your site if you don’t want to use them.

 ## 9. Copyright Infringement and DMCA Policy
 As we ask others to respect our intellectual property rights, we respect the intellectual property rights of others.
 If you believe any Content violates your copyright, please see our [Digital Millennium Copyright Act (“DMCA”) Policy](https:/outpost.pub/dmca-notice/) and send us a notice at dmcanotice@outpost.pub.